What Does God Do On Sunday?

 That just as we needed to take a break, I thought he did, too.
 He, along with us, would take one day out of seven for a mini re-creation.
 Then we would both be ready for Monday.

-Although that is an imaginative idea, none of it is supported by the Bible.What does God do on Sunday?
-What do we do on Sunday?
+Although that is an imaginative idea, none of it is supported by the Bible.How does God receive our worship on Sunday?
 Click To Tweet

-There’s no mention of them resting on Sunday, basking in the glory that results from our worship.
+There’s no mention of Jesus and his Father resting on Sunday, basking in the glory that results from our worship.
 No, as we rest and worship, God is working.
 And I’m okay with that.

 If God were to rest, just for a day, what would become of us?
-I need him every day, so I’m glad he doesn’t take a break.
+I need him every day, so I’m glad he doesn’t take a break, even though that is exactly what he tell us to do.

 Peter DeHaan writes about biblical Christianity to confront status quo religion and live a life that matters.
 He seeks a fresh approach to following Jesus through the lens of Scripture, without the baggage of made-up traditions and meaningless practices.
 Read more in his books, blog, and weekly email updates.